-Most of our work now depends on Internet surfing which is obviously to be done through a browser.
+Nowadays, Most of our work now depends on Internet surfing, for that user indeed needs a browser.

-So, even if you have a good Internet speed enough to carry out all your browsing tasks at a fast pace, and you’re still experiencing high page load times, then, your browser is at your fault.
+Even if you have a good Internet speed enough to carry out all your browsing tasks at a fast pace, but you’re still experiencing slow web-page load times, then your browser is at fault.

 - Must Read:- Google Search Tips And Tricks